skit-ai/dialogy/docs/plugins/README.md

     workflow.input = text.split(" ")
 ```

-This plugin is a pre-processing function that splits each word in a given sentence and replaces the value held by the current `workflow.input`.
+This plugin is a pre-processing function that splits each word in a given sentence by space, and replaces the value held by the current `workflow.input`.
 The successor to this function would receive a `List[str]` as `workflow.input`.

 ### A better plugin
-Let's try to create a plugin to split on `regex`. 💡
+Let's try to create a plugin to split on [`regex`](https://docs.python.org/3/library/re.html) patterns. 💡

 ```python
 import re